-- Breville BTA830XL Die-Cast Smart Toaster 4-Slice Toaster: The Breville Die-Cast Smart Toaster is one of the more expensive models on the market, so we sent it to a home tester as well as to the Lab to be evaluated as a contender for Best High-End.
-Our testers found that its automated lowering/rising function was very fun to use, but it didn't serve a real purpose.
-The bagel even got caught a few times during Lab testing, so it doesn't work perfectly.
-But what really took this off our recommendations was the overly hot highest setting that burned toast and bagels.
+- Breville BTA830XL Die-Cast Smart Toaster 4-Slice Toaster: The Breville Die-Cast Smart Toaster is one of the more expensive models on the market, and we found that its automated lowering/rising function was very fun to use, but it didn't serve a real purpose.
+The bagel even got caught a few times during testing, so it doesn't work perfectly.
+What really took this off our recommendations was the overly hot highest setting that burned toast and bagels.

-- Cuisinart CPT-142 4-Slice Compact Plastic Toaster: We initially liked this Cuisinart for its space-saving design and affordability, so it was included in our Lab testing.
-During the tests, it skewed very hot, burning both bread and bagels, and even warping some of its plastic casing.
-It led one of our testers to state that an oven broiler would work better than this.
+- Cuisinart CPT-142 4-Slice Compact Plastic Toaster: We initially liked this Cuisinart for its space-saving design and affordability, but it skewed very hot, burning both bread and bagels, and even warping some of its plastic casing.
+It led us to believe that an oven broiler would work better than this.
 Needless to say, we don't recommend it.

-- Dualit Vario Four-Slice Toaster: Our Lab testers found this Best High-End contender looked slightly European in design and definitely the most fun to toast with.
+- Dualit Vario Four-Slice Toaster: We found this high-end contender looked slightly European in design, and it was definitely the most fun to toast with.
 Its very powerful lift lever was one of the few toasters to give a true cartoon-like pop up and out of the toaster.
 Beyond that though, we couldn't find other features to justify the cost.
 The toast settings need to be fine-tuned or you'll end up with too-light or too-dark toast, with inconsistent browning, and the exterior was hard to keep clean.